jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 2. Click on the job you wish to edit.
 3. On the left-hand side of the screen, click “Configure”.
 4. Scroll down to the “Post-build Actions” header.
-5. Click “Add post-build action” and select “Monitor agent with Prometheus”.
+5. Click “Add post-build action” and select “Monitor agent with Otel.
 6. Click “Save”.

 ## Using the plugin in Jenkins Pipeline

 1. Go to Job > Pipeline Syntax > Snippet Generator
-2. Select "prometheusmonit" sample step or "step: General Build Step" > "Monitor agent with Prometheus"
+2. Select "onmonit" sample step or "step: General Build Step" > "Monitor agent with Otel"
 3. Click "Generate Pipeline Script"

-## Configuration of Prometheus
+## Configuration of Grafana